OnlineHacKing/TeleTrace/README.md

 ## ABOUT TOOL :

-FreeFire-Phishing IS A PHISING TOOL WICH IS USED TO PHISH A FREE FIRE ACCOUNT OF YOUR VICTIM.
-This tool works on both rooted Android device and Non-rooted Android device.
+TeleTrace Tool Makes a Telegram bot that Steals Personal Data, such as Location and Phone Number, through Phishing.
+This tool works on Telegram bot and build rooted Android device and Non-rooted Android device.

 ### AVAILABLE ON :